Inhomogeneous Universe in f(T) Theory: New solutions

 Le us make a simplified example of the analysis of these equations.
 Taking the linear case $f(T)=T$, the second and third equations of (\ref{emnon}) yield again the constraint (\ref{b1}) well known in the metric of LTB.
 In order to compare with the example taken in the diagonal case, we put $p_r=p_t=0$ in (\ref{tme}) and rewrite the first equation of (\ref{emnon}) as

-where $\rho_{D}$ is the energy density of the diagonal case in (\ref{eq1}).
+where $\rho_{D}$ is the energy density in the diagonal case in (\ref{eq1}).
 Using the equation of conservation (\ref{ec}), we re-obtain (\ref{dens1}), that suggests the same definition (\ref{mass}) for the mass in the non-diagonal case.
 But here we have the following identity:

-Here the mass of the non-diagonal can depend on the time in general.
-Comparing with the diagonal case, it appears that the mass of the non-diagonal case possesses an increased (decreased) due to the non diagonal description of the matrix of the tetrads in (\ref{nontet}).
+Here, in this non-diagonal case, the mass of a black hole can depend on the time in general.
+Comparing with the diagonal case, it appears that the mass {\bf in} the non-diagonal case possesses an increased (decreased) due to the non-diagonal description of the matrix of the tetrads in (\ref{nontet}).